-3. Find the equilibrium emittances from the eigenvalues of Σ -S
+3. Find the equilibrium emittances from the eigenvalues of $\Sigma \cdot S$

 Note: strictly speaking, since M is not symplectic, the emittances are not conserved as the bunch moves around the ring.
 Therefore, we may expect to find a different emittance at each point around the ring.
 However, if radiation effects are fairly small, the variations in the emittances will be small.

-The envelope method: finding the transformation matrices M and D

 As an illustration of the transformation matrices M and D, we shall consider a thin "slice" of a dipole.